 Carving out pockets of time to read will help kids clock reading minutes and more importantly providing opportunities for kids to fall in love with reading.

 Would you like more resources to share with families to help them develop confidence, time, and resources to build literacy skills at home?
-Sign up to be on the VIP notification list when Empowering Families to Find the Confidence, Time & Resources to Build Literacy Skills at Home is ready.
-CLICK HERE to get on the VIP notification list.
+Get the Empowering Families to Find the Confidence, Time & Resources to Build Literacy Skills at Home.